t3ng214/aws-alexa-workshop-ask/README.md

 ![](img/workshop/UAT.png)

 ###	7 Bring Lex Bot to Web
 In this lab, you will create a web interface that can be integrated with your Lex bot.
 This interface allows you to interact with a Lex bot directly from a browser using text or voice.
-You will be using AWS CloudFormation to create this web interface.
+You will be using AWS CloudFormation to create this web interface. **Please use us-east-1** as the cloudformation is in us-east-1.

 1. Go to https://github.com/awslabs/aws-lex-web-ui
 2. Go to Getting Started section, find Launch Stack.
 Click on it.
 ![](img/workshop/cloudformation-get-start.png)

 3. You will be brought to CloudFormation service page.
 If you are asked to login to AWS console, do so.